Remembered by Ransomes, Sims & Jefferies with entrance gates, dedicated in May 1958, at Ransomes Sports’ Centre, Sidegate Avenue, Ipswich.

 Residence: 27, Beech Grove, Ipswich.

-Employed: at Ransomes, Sims & Jefferies, Ipswich.
+Employed: as a Turner, at Ransomes, Sims & Jefferies, Ipswich.

 Rank: Sergeant/Flight Engineer; Service Number: 1801045.